jstamant/zombie-game-project/README.md

 # Installation

-You can get this to work on Windows if you have some IDE or compiler savvy, but by far the easiest way to try this out is using `make` on Linux.
+You can get this to work on Windows if you have some IDE or compiler experience, but by far the easiest way to try this out is using `make` on Linux.

-I believe this game's only dependencies are SFML-2.4.0 and TinyXML-2.
-Before installation, make sure that they're installed, then enter the following command in the same directory as the makefile:
+I believe this game's only dependencies are SDL2 and EnTT.
+Before installation, make sure they're installed, then enter the following command in the same directory as the makefile:

 `$ make`